-When designated bike lanes are needed in conjunction with on street parking (for 1 2 speeds greater than 25 mph), designers should consider increasing the bike lane to 6 feet, in lieu of increasing parallel parking width from 7 to 8 feet.
-This helps 3 encourage vehicles to park closer to the curb and provides more room for door 4 5 swing, potentially reducing conflict with cyclists.
+When designated bike lanes are needed in conjunction with on street parking (for speeds greater than 25 mph), designers should consider increasing the bike lane to 6 feet, in lieu of increasing parallel parking width from 7 to 8 feet.
+This helps encourage vehicles to park closer to the curb and provides more room for door swing, potentially reducing conflict with cyclists.

-6 As-When streets are located in Transect Zones 1 and 2, where larger setbacks are created, on street parking is not normally provided for.
-Lot sizes and 7 driveways should be provided designed to allow provide for parking on site so 8 that parking will not occur on sidewalksin order that sidewalks remain 9 unobstructed to accommodate pedestrian activity.
-10
+When streets are located in Transect Zones 1 and 2, where larger setbacks are created, on street parking is not normally provided for.
+Lot sizes and driveways should be designed to provide for parking on site so that parking will not occur on sidewalks.

-11 Mid-Block Crossings L
+Mid-Block Crossings

-12 Properly designed TND communities will not normally require mid-block crossings, due to the use of shorter block size.
-When mid-block crossings are 13 14 necessary, the use of curb extensions or bulbouts should be considered to reduce the crossing distance for pedestrians.
-15
+Properly designed TND communities will not normally require mid-block crossings, due to the use of shorter block size.
+When mid-block crossings are necessary, the use of curb extensions or bulbouts should be considered to reduce the crossing distance for pedestrians.

-Mid-Block Crossing, Sanford, FL (Source: AECOM project, Photo - Billy Hattaway)
+Mid-Block Crossing, Sanford, FL

+(Source: AECOM project, Photo - Billy Hattaway)

-21 J Access Management
+I Access Management

-22 The philosophy of short block lengths in TND communities is intended to reduce 23 travel speeds, increase access to property, and improve circulation for all users.
+The philosophy of short block lengths in TND communities is intended to reduce travel speeds, increase access to property, and improve circulation for all users.
+This is in contrast to the use of access management in CSD, which has the goal of keeping vehicles moving at higher speeds.